- The NCI Grants Process

-Traditional Research Grants (R01) & Exploratory Development Grants (R21s)
+Traditional Research Grants - Experienced and New Investigator (R01) & Exploratory Development Grants (R21s)

 Early Stage Investigators (ESIs)

 NCI is strongly committed to supporting early stage investigators, and will place special emphasis on supporting these applicants.
-Most Traditional R01 selections submitted by ESIs with scores up to the 12th percentile will be funded without additional review by the NCI Scientific Program Leaders (SPL).
+Most Traditional R01 selections submitted by ESIs with scores up to the 14th percentile will be funded without additional review by the NCI Scientific Program Leaders (SPL).
 ESI applications within the regular R01 payline of the 9th percentile will be eligible to convert to R37s, (Method to Extend Research in Time (MERIT) Award).
-Traditional R01 applications submitted by New Investigators who are not ESIs will generally be funded up to the 10th percentile (same as the more experienced investigators).
-Current definitions and additional information regarding New and Early Stage Investigators can be found on the NIH's Office of Extramural Research website at: New and Early Stage Investigator Policies.
+Traditional R01 applications submitted by New Investigators who are not ESIs will generally be funded up to the 9th percentile (same as the more experienced investigators).
+Current definitions and additional information regarding New and Early Stage Investigators can be found on the NIH's Office of Extramural Research website at: New Stage and Early Established Investigator Policies.

 Program Projects (P01s)

 All P01 applications will be individually reviewed for funding selection by the NCI Scientific Program Leaders (SPL).